kingdonb/scrob-web/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+NOTE: Things have changed since the doc below was written, see the Buildpacks PR

 Things you may want to cover:

 * Ruby version